FOLA

 Toward a "common core" metric

-This module examines a recent advance that builds on the history outlined in Part 1—Theo Dawson’s domain-general cognitive developmental scoring system, the Lectical Assessment System (LAS).
+This module examines a recent advance that builds on the history outlined in Part 1—Dr. Dawson’s domain-general cognitive developmental scoring system, the Lectical Assessment System (LAS).
 By exploring the LAS and the Lectical Scale to which it is calibrated, we'll deepen our exploration of the distinctions between domain-general and domain-specific developmental systems.
 We will also continue to advance our understanding of the non-linear dynamics of the transitional phases between developmental levels, paying special attention to the implications for measurement and pedagogy.
 This look at Dawson’s work also contributes to our continued exploration of the history of developmental assessment systems and methods.

 Guiding questions